-TritonWear uses AI to create a profile on your past training trends.
-Readiness Score is calculated for every workout using load monitoring principles.
-The score gives an overview of your body’s Readiness to train.
-In addition, we track load change over time and give your training status and injury risk to assess your Readiness.
+TritonWear uses AI to create a profile on your swimmers' past training trends.
+The Readiness Score is calculated for every workout using load monitoring principles.
+The score gives an overview of your swimmers' readiness to perform.
+In addition, we track load change over time and give you their training status and injury risk.

-Injury Risk.
-Research shows that athletes who maintain an Acute to Chronic Workload Ratio (ACWR) between 0.8-1.5% will keep their likelihood of injury below 5%.
-Injury risk is calculated from your RPE and training load.
+Research shows that athletes who maintain an Acute to Chronic Workload Ratio (ACWR) between 0.8-1.3% will keep their likelihood of injury below 5%.
+Injury risk is calculated from your athletes' Workout Rating (RPE) and training load.

 What impacts Readiness?

-Keeping your body well recovered and ready to train will positively influence your rate of perceived exertion.
-If you don’t support your body’s recovery, you’ll feel sore, and workouts will feel a lot harder to tackle.
-In addition, as mentioned above, the RPE measurement is part of your injury risk and status calculations and can directly impact Readiness.
+Keeping your swimmers well recovered and ready to perform will positively influence their workout rating.
+If you don’t support their recovery, they’ll feel sore, and workouts will feel a lot harder to tackle.

-1. Training Habits.
-The best thing you can do to get your body ready to train is adopt habits that support recovery and injury prevention.
+The best thing you can do to get your athletes ready for practice is to help them adopt habits that support recovery and injury prevention.

-Do a good warm-up.
+A good warm-up.
 An excellent dynamic warm-up will prime the body for additional workload.
-As a result, you’ll be able to work longer and harder.
+As a result, your swimmers will be able to work longer and harder.

-Try to cool down.
-An active cooldown will ensure you gradually reduce your effort.
+A cool down.
+An active cooldown will ensure they gradually reduce effort.

-Focus on technique.
-Avoid swimming with a flat body as this limits the rotation of the shoulder along the spine’s axis.
+Technique.
+Stay on their case regarding their form in the water.
+Your athletes will need to avoid swimming with a flat body as this limits the rotation of their shoulder along the spine’s axis.
 Body rotation can significantly reduce the risk of shoulder injuries.

-Do an active recovery workout.
-If your status recommendations show you’re overtraining while also feeling sore, try an active recovery workout.
+An active recovery workout.
+If their status recommendations show they’re overtraining while also feeling sore, try prescribing them an active recovery workout.
 A light activity the following day will help reduce lactic acid buildup and muscle soreness.

-3. Nutrition.
-Nutrition is equally valuable for performance as much as recovery.
-Failure to replenish fluids and fuel your body can quickly result in sore muscles, fatigue and underperformance.
+Nutrition is equally valuable for performance as much as recovery is.
+Failure to replenish fluids and fuel their body can quickly result in sore muscles, fatigue and underperformance.

 How to use food for recovery?
-First off, stay hydrated during practice.
+First off, swimmers need to stay hydrated during practice.
 Water flushes toxins out of the body, transports nutrients and helps with recovery.
-Then, within 30 minutes post-activity, eat to refuel your body.
-A few good choices for post-workout snacks are banana, nuts, or a protein-fueled drink.
-Nutritional recovery can help with your body’s Readiness for the following practice and between races.
+Then, within 30 minutes post-activity, they will need to eat to refuel.
+A few good choices for post-workout snacks are bananas, nuts, or a protein-fueled drink.
+Nutritional recovery can help with your athletes' Readiness for the following practice and between races.

 Why tracking all workouts is essential?

-Tracking all your workouts will help keep you accountable for your training goals.
-Your Readiness, along with your nutrition, sleep, and emotional state, will mean you have all the information you need to establish patterns and modify your training.
-Interpreting how each score interacts with one another and impacts your Triton Score will offer insights to drive your focus and direction.
-Lastly, tracking Readiness will help keep you on track with the right workload increase to improve performance and minimize the risk of injury.
+Tracking all workouts will help keep your athletes accountable for their training goals.
+Their Readiness, along with their nutrition, sleep, and emotional state, will mean you have all the information you need to establish patterns and modify your training.
+Interpreting how each score interacts with one another and impacts the Triton Score will offer insights to drive your focus and direction.
+Lastly, tracking Readiness will help keep you on track with the right workload increase to improve athlete performance and minimize the risk of injury.